samerwin1/samerwin1.github.io/docs/07-Microcontroller-Code/Microcontroller-Code.md

 ## Inividual Verification Code

-[*This*](EmitterDetector.zip) is the code used to verify functionality of the distance-sensing subsystem while on its own (not connected to the other subsystems).
+[*This zip file*](EmitterDetector.zip) contains the code used to verify functionality of the distance-sensing subsystem while on its own (not connected to the other subsystems).
 It uses a button to simulate input from the rotary system during calibration, door opening, and door closing.

 ## Final Program Code

-[*This*](DistanceSensingSubsystem.zip) is the final version of the code used in the product (connected to and communicating with the other subsystems).
+[*This zip file*](DistanceSensingSubsystem.zip) contains the final version of the code used in the product (connected to and communicating with the other subsystems).